sematext/docs/docs/synthetics/browser-monitor.md

 ## Screenshots

 Browser monitor scripts allow for the collection of page screenshots at any point during the execution.
-These screenshots can be taken using the [page.screenshot()](https://github.com/puppeteer/puppeteer/blob/main/docs/api/puppeteer.page.screenshot.md) Puppeteer method, the options for which can be found [here](https://github.com/puppeteer/puppeteer/blob/main/docs/api/puppeteer.screenshotoptions.md).
+These screenshots can be taken using the [page.screenshot()](https://playwright.dev/docs/screenshots) Playwright method.
 The default resolution of a screenshot corresponds to the selected **Device type** (**Desktop** defaults to **1920&times;1080**).
 JPEG and PNG image types are supported.
 The number of screenshots per run varies depending on [the plan](https://sematext.com/pricing/#synthetics) you're using.
 On failure of the script due to errors (like navigation timeout, assertion failed, etc.), a screenshot `error.png` will be collected for analysis.

 ## Console Errors